 In one sense, not much.

-For example, Genesis 6:1-4, where we’re told that angels consorted with human women to produce a race of giants, might be likened to the ancient Greeks belief in the mythological gods of the pantheon.
+For example, Genesis 6:1-4, where we’re told that angels consorted with human women to produce a race of giants, might be likened to something out of the ancient Greeks’ mythological gods of the pantheon.
 To this you might say, “Yes, I get that.
 It is a rather strange passage.”

 “It’s completely possible,” you might continue, “that the account is a human way of speculating why a certain race was so large in stature.
 Like the Dinka people of South Sudan perhaps, who are known for their above-average height.”

 “So, what the difference?” the sceptic might probe.
 “Isn’t this passage just myth and legend?”

 “Could well be,” you might agree, “the Scriptures do contain some passages that border on myth and legend.
 And we should expect that.
 It’s written by humans authors after all.
 However, the larger-than-life figures and characters in the Scriptures are never deified like we find in pagan mythologies.
 They are not worshipped; they’re always subject to God and His unfolding purpose.
 And most importantly, the Christian faith is not founded on these incidents.
 In fact, if you discount all the supernatural accounts in the Scriptures as myth and legend, or allegory and archetype, it doesn’t undermine the revelation of God’s nature or redemptive plan.”